 Creating a serene, tranquil guest room starts with the walls.
 Paint can set the mood for a room and act as a canvas for the rest of your decor.
-When it comes to guest bedroom paint ideas, you'll want to aim for a color that's universal and soothing.
+When it comes to guest bedroom paint ideas, aim for a color that's universal and soothing.
 Though a guest room may be infrequently used, the right color palette won't disturb your guests and is easy to decorate around.

 Once you've settled on a color, consider the accessories.
 A guest room should feel deliberate and purposefully styled, not thrown together using castoffs because your guests will feel more comfortable in a space decorated with thought.
 Make your guests feel welcome by spending time creating the ideal, relaxing space with little extras that help your house feel like home.